cockroachdb/docs/cockroachcloud/serverless-faqs.md

 ### What are the usage limits of {{ site.data.products.serverless }}?

-Clusters start with 10M RUs of free burst capacity each month and earn 100 RUs per second up to a maximum of 250M free RUs per month.
-Earned RUs can be used immediately or accumulated.
-If you use all of your burst capacity and earned RUs, your cluster will revert to baseline performance.
+All {{ site.data.products.db }} organizations are given 100M RUs and 5 GB of storage for free each month.
+Free resources can be spent across all {{ site.data.products.serverless }} clusters in an organization and will appear as a deduction on your monthly invoice.

-If you set a spend limit, your cluster will not be throttled to baseline performance once you use all of your free earned RUs.
-Instead, it will continue to use burst performance as needed until you reach your spend limit.
-If you reach your spend limit, your cluster will revert to the baseline performance of 100 RUs per second.
+Setting a paid resource limit will allow your cluster to scale to meet your application's needs and maintain a high level of performance.
+If you reach your storage limit, your cluster will be throttled and you will only be able to delete data or increase your storage limit.
+If you reach your RU limit, your cluster will be disabled until the end of the billing cycle unless you increase your RU limit.

-You can create a maximum of five {{ site.data.products.serverless }} clusters per organization.
+You can create a maximum of one free {{ site.data.products.serverless }} cluster per organization.

 ### What is a Request Unit?